This is not your standard summer institute.

 This program is funded by the National Institutes of Health through the Office of Behavioral and Social Science Research (OBSSR) and the National Center for Complementary and Integrative Health (NCCIH).
 It is the only NIH-funded program focused on building the methodological expertise needed to address the intersection of mental and physical health.
 This program will support efforts to increase cross-pollination in interdisciplinary scientific teams, and foster an integrative approach to clinical care and health services programming that can better meet the needs of persons with comorbid mental and physical health conditions.

-We will begin accepting applications in the fall for the 2021-2022 cohort of MIWI Scholars.
+The application window for the 2021-2022 cohort of MIWI Scholars opens November 1, 2020.
+Applications are due by midnight on March 1, 2020.
 Visit our Applications Page for information on how to apply.